spring-guides/gs-managing-transactions/README.md

 }
 ```

+> **Note:** `SimpleDriverDataSource` is a convenience class and is _not_ intended for production.
+For production, you probably want some sort of JDBC connection pool to handle multiple requests coming in simultaneously.

-The method where you define `JdbcTemplate` also contains some DDL to declare the `BOOKINGS` table.
+The `jdbcTemplate` method where you create an instance of `JdbcTemplate` also contains some DDL to declare the `BOOKINGS` table.

-> **Note:** `SimpleDriverDataSource` is a convenience class and **not** intended for production.
-Also, in production systems, database tables are usually declared outside the application.
+> **Note:** In production systems, database tables are usually declared outside the application.

 You also have wired in the `BookingService`.

 The `main()` method defers to the [`SpringApplication`][] helper class, providing `Application.class` as an argument to its `run()` method.
 This tells Spring to read the annotation metadata from `Application` and to manage it as a component in the _[Spring application context][u-application-context]_.

-What's most valuable in this application configuration is:
+Note two especially valuable parts of this application configuration:
-- `@EnableTransactionManagement` activates Spring's seamless transaction features.
-This is what makes `@Transactional` function.
+- `@EnableTransactionManagement` activates Spring's seamless transaction features, which makes `@Transactional` function.
 - [`@EnableAutoConfiguration`][] switches on reasonable default behaviors based on the content of your classpath.
 For example, it detects that you have **spring-tx** on the path as well as a `DataSource`, and automatically creates the other beans needed for transactions.
 Auto-configuration is a powerful, flexible mechanism.
 See the [API documentation][`@EnableAutoConfiguration`] for further details.